My Dear Melancholy: Background and release

-Prior to releasing My Dear Melancholy, the Weeknd had an entire album written and completed, "which wasn't melancholy at all because it was a different time in my life", he told Time in 2018.
-The effort was scrapped, however.

-On March 3, 2018, American rapper Travis Scott teased a new project by the Weeknd on Twitter, referring to it as "scary" and comparing it to when he "first heard" the latter's music.
-Later that month, Tesfaye suggested that he was in the finishing stages of completing new work, sharing multiple silent videos on Instagram of a recording studio, with the caption "mastering".
+Prior to the creation of My Dear Melancholy, the Weeknd had an album ready for release that had a more upbeat tone.
+As the circumstances in his life changed, he completely scrapped the project, no longer feeling a connection with it.
+In March 2018, the American rapper Travis Scott likened new material he had heard from the Weeknd's new project to when he had first heard the artist.
+Tesfaye suggested that he was in the finishing stages of completing new work, sharing multiple silent videos on Instagram of a recording studio, with the caption "mastering".
 This followed several months of in-studio pictures shared on the platform.

-On February 22, Tesfaye shared an image of a title, written on a notepad.

-On March 28, he hinted at the release of a new album, posting a screenshot of a text-message conversation between creative director La Mar Taylor and himself, concerning whether or not they should "drop [a new project on] Friday".
-The next day, he announced it would be released that night, sharing its cover art and title.
+On March 28, he hinted at the release of a new album, posting a screenshot of a text-message conversation between creative director La Mar Taylor and himself, concerning a potential release that week.
+The next day, he shared the album's cover art, alongside its title, My Dear Melancholy.

-Following the EP's release, vertically orientated music videos for "Call Out My Name" and "Try Me" were released exclusively through Spotify.
+Following the EP's release, music videos for "Call Out My Name" and "Try Me" were released through Spotify.
 During an interview with GQ in 2021, the Weeknd said of the EP, "I made it in like three weeks.
 I knew exactly what I wanted to say.
 I knew how I wanted it to sound—and that was it."